Her will was slowly, inexorably eroding to nothingness. The insults. The

 Permanent Resident, the VAWA presents an opportunity to end the cycle of

 violence and achieve a measure of social justice.
-Help is available through the
+Help is available through the National Domestic Violence Hotline on

-1-800-799-7233 or 1-800-787-3224 [TDD]
+1-800-799-7233 or 1-800-787-3224 [TDD] for information about shelters,

 mental health care, legal advice and other types of assistance, including